Brougham Castle: The Clifford family

-Roger Clifford died at Skipton Castle in 1389, and the Clifford family began to lose interest in Westmorland.
+Roger Clifford died at Skipton Castle in North Yorkshire in 1389, and the Clifford family began to lose interest in Westmorland.
 The Cliffords preferred their properties in Yorkshire to their dilapidated castles in Westmorland, which had been ravaged by wars with Scotland.
 Brougham Castle is not known to have been in use as a residence again until 1421, when a man was accused of forging coins in the castle.
 Although little is known about Brougham during this period, historians believe it likely that repairs were undertaken, and a rivalry emerged between the Clifford family and the House of Neville that would later have consequences for Brougham.
 The familial enmity meant that the Earl of Salisbury, a Neville, used his position as lord of Penrith to antagonise the Cliffords; it is likely that Brougham Castle was kept garrisoned due to its proximity to Penrith.
 In the Wars of the Roses (1455–1485), the two families were on opposing sides, the Cliffords supporting the House of Lancaster and the Nevilles supporting the House of York.
 When the Yorkist Edward IV took the throne in 1461 the lands of John Clifford, 9th Baron de Clifford were confiscated.
 In 1471, Edward IV granted Sir William Parr Brougham Castle and other properties which had belonged to the Cliffords.
 A year later Henry Clifford, John's son and heir, was pardoned and when the Lancastrian Henry Tudor took the throne as Henry VII, Henry Clifford appealed for the return of the Clifford estates.
 This was granted in November 1485.

 Henry Clifford lived until 1523.
 Under him and his son – also called Henry, who later became Earl of Cumberland – the castle was intermittently in use as a residence for the family.
 After Brough Castle was destroyed in a fire in 1521 it is likely that Brougham became the new administrative centre and focus of the local lordship.
 As Earl of Cumberland Henry controlled Penrith and Carlisle, although he was an unpopular landlord.
 When the north of England rose up in the Pilgrimage of Grace in 1536, Henry was one of those targeted by the rebels.
 He confronted the rebel leaders at Kirkby Stephen in February 1537, and after his defeat he retreated to Brougham Castle.
 After the Pilgrimage of Grace was suppressed, there were reforms of regional government in the north west.
 One of the results was that the title of Earl of Cumberland no longer gave Clifford wardenship of Penrith and Carlisle, with Brougham Castle once again becoming the Cliffords' northernmost castle.